Cris Silva

-Cristiano da Silva Leite (born 29 August 1993), commonly known as Cris Silva or simply Cristiano, is a Brazilian footballer, who plays for Operário Ferroviário.
+Cristiano da Silva Leite (born 29 August 1993), commonly known as Cris Silva or simply Cristiano, is a Brazilian footballer, who plays for Sporting Cristal.

 Career

 On 22 June 2017, Cris Silva signed for FC Sheriff Tiraspol.
 On 14 November 2019, Cristiano extended his contract with Sheriff Tiraspol, which was due to end at the end of the 2020 season.